 James S. Brewer is a 1981 graduate of the University of Hartford and a 1987 graduate of the University of Bridgeport School of Law, which later became Quinnipiac University School of Law.
 Prior to law school, he served in the United States Army, overseas on active duty, as a Field Artillery and Nuclear Security Officer with the 3D Armored Division.

-Before starting his own office, James Brewer was an Assistant Prosecutor in the Essex County Prosecutor’s Office in Newark, New Jersey where he investigated and tried over 35 felony cases, hundreds of plea negotiations and numerous specially assigned prosecutions.
+Attorney Brewer was previously an Assistant Prosecutor in the Essex County Prosecutor’s Office in Newark, New Jersey, where he investigated and tried felony and specially assigned cases.

-While in law school he served as a law clerk to a United States District Court Magistrate-Judge and worked as an intern in the Connecticut Attorney General’s Office.
+While in law school he served as a law clerk to a United States District Court Magistrate-Judge and worked as an intern for Connecticut Governor William O’Neil and at the Connecticut Attorney General’s Office.

 He was the 1992 recipient of the Hartford County Bar Association’s Pro Bono Award.
-He has been a high school and college football official for over 20 years.
+He was a high school and college football official for over 20 years.